-The Pearce Fit Lab is in Boulder, Colorado as part of the Pearce Coaching Office.
-This space is shared with Panache Cyclewear and The Service Course as part of the Bouldery Cycling Collective.
-There will be a quiz later.
+Pearce Fitting and Coaching is located Boulder, Colorado.
+This space is shared with Panache Cyclewear and The Service Course as part of the Boulder Cycling Collective.

 Steve Hogg Certified

 Steve fits his clients on a Money Back if not Satisfied basis.
 If the client is not happy with the services performed, and a satisfactory solution to any ongoing problems is not found, a complete refund is issued.
-In my experience, very few bike fitters offer this guarantee and I have elected to embrace this feature in my own fitting business.
+In my experience, very few bike fitters offer this guarantee and I have elected to operate my own fitting business this way as well.
 I think it is a means of doing business with integrity and genuine intent to help others.

 - A detailed physical client assessment and analysis